chaiminwoo0223/DrugEscape-Backend/README.md

 # What is DrugEscape?

 <div align="justify">
-<b>"DrugEscape"</b> is a comprehensive platform dedicated to fostering a safe and effective lifestyle free from drugs.
-Our mission goes beyond just offering resources; we aim to guide you towards a healthier, more sustainable way of living.
-Through unwavering support and collaboration, we engage closely with you to ensure meaningful and lasting lifestyle transformations.
-Our holistic approach is built on foundational values that include meticulous management and reporting, an innovative donation system, and active community engagement:
+<b>"DrugEscape"</b> is a comprehensive platform committed to empowering you to break free from drug dependency and embrace a safe, effective, and drug-free lifestyle.
+Our mission is to guide you toward a healthier, more sustainable life, ensuring you feel supported every step of the way.
+Through dedicated support and collaboration, we focus on facilitating successful lifestyle transformations.
+Our core values emphasize management and reporting, a unique donation system, and vibrant community engagement:

-- <b>Management & Reporting:</b> We enable you to track and manage your path to recovery.
-By documenting your progress on our website, you not only keep a record of your journey but also earn points for each day you maintain your drug-free status.
-These points are a tangible measure of your dedication and progress, readily accessible on the Report page.
+- <b>Management & Reporting:</b> We offer tools to help you monitor and manage your recovery journey.
+By logging your progress on our website, you earn points for each drug-free day, reflecting your dedication and achievements.
+These points, a measure of your commitment, are visible anytime on the Report page.

-- <b>Donation System:</b> Our unique system allows you to contribute your accumulated points towards the greater cause of combating drug abuse.
-Donated points are transformed into support for centers focused on drug abuse prevention and recovery, fostering a sense of community and collective support.
+- <b>Donation System:</b> Our innovative donation system allows you to contribute your accumulated points towards the fight against drug abuse.
+These donations support centers dedicated to prevention and recovery, fostering a sense of community and mutual aid.

-- <b>Community:</b> At the core of "DrugEscape" lies our community, a network of individuals united by the vision of a drug-free existence.
-Whether you're starting anew, celebrating achievements, or exchanging tips for sustaining a drug-free lifestyle, our community stands ready to support every phase of your journey.
+- <b>Community:</b> The essence of "DrugEscape" lies in our community - a supportive network of individuals united in their quest for a drug-free existence.
+Whether you're starting anew, celebrating a milestone, or exchanging tips for a drug-free life, our community is here to support you at every juncture.

-Join "DrugEscape" as we strive to create a world where living free from drugs is not only a viable choice but a sustainable and fulfilling way of life.
+Join us at "DrugEscape" as we work together to forge a world where living free from drugs is a sustainable and enriching choice.
 </div>